G3n-Avocato/Darkly/IP Spoofing/Ressources/README.md

 # IP Spoofing

 IP spoofing allows you to pose as a reliable source to another machine, site, server, network.
+By using tools that allow you to modify the sender's source address in IP packets.
+This action only occurs at the network level.

 ## Breach type

-CWE-212: Improper Cross-Boundary Removal of Sensitive Information:
-    * CWE-212 specifically addresses vulnerabilities where an attacker gains unauthorized access or privileges by presenting misleading information across security boundaries.
-This can include IP spoofing, where the attacker manipulates IP packets to appear as if they originate from a trusted source.
+* A07:2021 – Identification and Authentication Failures
+    * CWE-290: Authentication Bypass by Spoofing
+    * CWE-291: Reliance on IP Address for Authentication
+    * CWE-348: Use of Less Trusted Source

 ## How to find the flag